The Hero of Jonestown: Congressman Leo Ryan

 Not only did he gull ideologically sympathetic politicians, but he also gulled ordinary people.

 I got a taste of Jones’ illusory tactics on a family visit to see my cousin Valerie at her house in San Francisco on Christmas Eve in 2014.
-As the family historian on my mom’s side, Valerie keeps family- and personal artifacts like the Vatican keeps Michelangelo’s artwork.
+As the family historian on my mom’s side, Valerie keeps family- and personal artifacts like the Vatican keep Michelangelo’s artwork.

 Jonestown had been in the news that August—federal officials said they discovered the remains of nine victims.
 She pulled out an old program from the Peoples Temple.
 It was a white cardboard and paper document with a colorful Temple logo on the front, a musty whiff, and pages that crinkled in your hands.